IamSebastianDev/create-scriptable-widget/readme.md

 <!-- @format -->

-# 🚀 Create Scriptable App
+# 🚀 Create Scriptable Widget

-A simple toolchain to create a development and production enviroment for building a scriptable app with a modern toolchaing.
+A simple toolchain to create a development and production enviroment for building a scriptable app with a modern toolchain.